cosmos72/gomacro/README.md

 * out-of-order code.
 Types, constants, variables and functions must be declared **before** using them.
 * switching to a different package (if you absolutely need it, the older and slower `gomacro.classic.Interp` supports switching to a different package)
 * goto is partially implemented - can only jump back, not forward
+* slice[index] is too strict and rejects named integer types as time.Duration

 The [documentation](doc/) also contains the [full list of features and limitations](doc/features-and-limitations.md)